Duo Multi-Factor Authentication

 Once you've enrolled in Duo you're ready to go: You'll login as usual with your username and password, and then use your device to verify that it's you.

-You can use your mobile phone, landline or tablet.
+You can use your mobile phone, landline, tablet, or USB security device.
 Duo lets you link multiple devices to your account, so you can use your mobile phone and a landline, a landline and an iPad, two different mobile devices, etc. You can receive your verification code via SMS, voice call, one-time passcode, the Duo Mobile smartphone app, and so on.

 Using Duo MFAStep 1: Download and Install Duo Mobile

 - Duo Mobile works on many devices and operating systems - including smartwatches.